-(Add) 14.4.1.3 Open space within the exit enclosure shall not be used for any purpose that has the potential to interfere with egress.

-(Add) 14.4.3.1 Security Device.
-Any security device or system that emits any medium that could obscure a means of egress in any building, structure or premises shall be prohibited.

-(Amd) 14.5.3.2 Access-Controlled Egress Door Assemblies Where permitted in the CSFSC, entrance doors to buildings and tenant spaces in the means of egress may be equipped with electrical lock hardware that prevents egress, provided the following criteria are met:
+- (Add) 14.4.1.3 Open space within the exit enclosure shall not be used for any purpose that has the potential to interfere with egress. - (Add) 14.4.3.1 Security Device.
+Any security device or system that emits any medium that could obscure a means of egress in any building, structure or premises shall be prohibited. - (Amd) 14.5.3.2 Access-Controlled Egress Door Assemblies Where permitted in the CSFSC, entrance doors to buildings and tenant spaces in the means of egress may be equipped with electrical lock hardware that prevents egress, provided the following criteria are met: - (1) A sensor shall be provided on the egress side, arranged to unlock the door leaf in the direction of egress upon detection of an approaching occupant. - (2) Door leaves shall automatically unlock in the direction of egress upon loss of power to the sensor or to the part of the access control system that locks the door leaves.

-- (1) A sensor shall be provided on the egress side, arranged to unlock the door leaf in the direction of egress upon detection of an approaching occupant. - (2) Door leaves shall automatically unlock in the direction of egress upon loss of power to the sensor or to the part of the access control system that locks the door leaves. - (3) The doors shall be arranged to unlock in the direction of egress from a manual release device complying with all of the following criteria: - (a) A manual release device shall be located on the egress side 40 inches to 48 inches (1015 mm to 1,220 mm) vertically above the floor, within 60 inches (1,525 mm) of the secured door openings. - (B) (b) The manual release device shall be readily accessible and clearly identified by a sign that reads as follows: "PUSH TO EXIT". - (C) (Men operated, the manual release device shall result in direct interruption of power to the lock independent of the locking system electronics and the lock shall remain unlocked for not less than 30 seconds. - (4) Activation of the building fire-protective signaling system, if provided, shall automatically unlock the door leaves in the direction of egress, and the door leaves shall remain unlocked until the fire-protective signaling system has been manually reset. - (5) Activation of the manual fire alarm boxes that activate the building fire protective signaling system specified in Section 14.5.3.2(4) shall not be required to unlock the door leaves.
+- (3) The doors shall be arranged to unlock in the direction of egress from a manual release device complying with all of the following criteria: - (A) A manual release device shall be located on the egress side 40 inches to 48 inches (1015 mm to 1,220 mm) vertically above the floor, within 60 inches (1,525 mm) of the secured door openings. - (B) The manual release device shall be readily accessible and clearly identified by a sign that reads as follows: "PUSH TO EXIT". - (C) When operated, the manual release device shall result in direct interruption of power to the lock independent of the locking system electronics and the lock shall remain unlocked for not less than 30 seconds. - (4) Activation of the building fire-protective signaling system, if provided, shall automatically unlock the door leaves in the direction of egress, and the door leaves shall remain unlocked until the fire-protective signaling system has been manually reset. - (5) Activation of the manual fire alarm boxes that activate the building fire protective signaling system specified in subdivision (4) of this section shall not be required to unlock the door leaves. - (6) Activation of the building automatic sprinkler or fire detection system, if provided, shall automatically unlock the door leaves in the direction of egress, and the door leaves shall remain unlocked until the fire-protective signaling system has been manually reset. - (7) The egress side of access controlled egress doors, other than existing access controlled egress doors, shall be provided with emergency lighting in accordance with section 14.13 of this code.